gloriag-dev/gloriag-dev/README.md

 </p>

 ### YOBU Website - 🔨Work in progress🔨
-I'm using Next.js for YOBU Website, this time I also decide give more attention to details using [react-spring](https://www.react-spring.io/)for animations.
+I'm using Next.js for YOBU Website, this time I also decide to give further attention to details using [react-spring](https://www.react-spring.io/)for animations.

 Stay Tuned